 Make sure your email targeting works

-Unfortunately, if you have a myriad of printables that don’t work for a single reader, you should consider shutting down the library.
+Unfortunately, if you have many printables that don’t work for a single reader, you should consider shutting down the library.
 Instead, create 3 – 5 freebies that you can cycle through on your site to grow your list.

 For example, create a budget template, debt planner, and wealth builder freebie.
 As each person signs up, add them to a list for that specific free item.